Symi, also spelt Simi, is one of the smaller holiday islands in the Dodecanese group just 9km off the Turkish coast north of Rhodes.

-A beach cantina is fenced off to stop the goats pestering guests at the tables, and there are a few sunbeds on the stones and a small jetty for visitng boats to tie up.
+A beach cantina is fenced off to stop the goats pestering guests at the tables and there are a few sunbeds on the stones and a small jetty for visiting boats to tie up.

 Just a little way south of Marathounta is an even less visited bay at Faneromi with another strip of pebble and stone but no facilities

 The west coast of Symi is almost entirely composed of rocky and inaccessible cliffs.
 There is only one small beach of any note at Agios Vasilios, about halfway down the coast.

 This beautiful but remote shingle and stone beach has no facilities but a few cypress trees offer a little shade.

 It lies south-east of Gialos and well off the main island road.
 A long walk and a scramble down a rocky gorge is required to reach it.